-Priorities NOTE BACnet defines Events. the following Network message priorities for Alarms and
+Priorities NOTE BACnet defines the following Network message priorities for Alarms and Events.

 Priority range Network message priority

 00-63 Life Safety

 64-127 Critical Equipment

 128-191 Urgent

 192-255 Normal

-Priority of Off-Normal BACnet priority for Alar ms.
+Priority of Off-Normal BACnet priority for Alarms.

-Priority of Fault BACnet priority for Fau It messages.
+Priority of Fault BACnet priority for Fault messages.

-Priority of Normal BACnet priority for Retu urn-to-normal messages.
+Priority of Normal BACnet priority for Return-to-normal messages.

-Ack Required for Off-Normal, Fault, and Normal

-Specifies whether alarms associated with this Notification Class require a BACnet Acknowledgment for Off-Normal, Fault, or Normal alarms.

-TIP You can require operator acknowledgment for an Alarm or Return-to-normal message (stored in the i-Vu® database).
+Ack Required for Off-Normal, Specifies whether alarms associated with this Notification Class require a BACnet Acknowledgment for Off-Normal, Fault, or Normal alarms.
+Fault, and Normal TIP You can require operator acknowledgment for an Alarm or Return-tonormal message (stored in the i-Vu® database).
 In the i-Vu® interface on the Alarm > Enable/Disable tab, change the acknowledgment settings for an alarm source or an alarm category.
 Recipient List Recipients The first row in this list is from the i-Vu® application.
 Do not delete this row.
 Click Add if you want other BACnet devices to receive alarms associated with this Notification Class.
 NOTE Additional entries in this table may be lost after a download.
 Recipient Description Name that appears in the Recipients table.
 Recipient Type Use Address (static binding) for either of the following: Third-party BACnet device recipients that do not support dynamic binding When you want alarms to be broadcast (you must uncheck Issue Confirmed Notifications).
 This use is rare.
 Days and times The days and times during which the recipient will receive alarms.
-Recipient Device Object Identifier Type the Device Instance from SiteBuilder (or from the network administrator for third-party devices) in the # field.
+Recipient Device Object Type the Device Instance from SiteBuilder (or from the network administrator for Identifier third-party devices) in the # field.
 Process Identifier Change for third-party devices that use a BACnet Process Identifier other than 1.
 The i-Vu® application processes alarms for any 32-bit Process Identifier.
-Issue Confirmed Notifications Select to have a device continue sending an alarm message until it receives delivery confirmation from the recipient.
-Transitions to Send Uncheck the types of alarms you do not want the recipient to get.